davidlu98/connectfour/README.md

-# connectfour
+# Connect Four
-Connect four with sockets
+Connect four with a given size board.